harp-tech/protocol/BinaryProtocol-8bit.md

 ### Commands

 The device that implements this Harp Protocol receives `Write` and `Read` commands from the controller, and replies with a copy of the message, timestamped with the hardware time at which the command was applied.
+This behavior is core to the protocol and is expected to be implemented by all devices that use it.
+As a rule of thumb, for each `Write` or `Read` command, a single reply message should be returned from the device.
+The message should be emitted from the same register that the command was issued to.
+It should be noted that the payload of the returned value might be different from the one issued by the command, as the device can operate/transform the issued `Write` command. ([see "Register Polymorphism" section below](#register-polymorphism)).

+> Exceptions to the previous contract are possible but should be avoided.
+The single supported exception is the `R_OPERATION_CTRL` (via  **DUMP [Bit 3]**) that allows the controller to request a dump of all registers in the device.
+In this case, the device should reply with a single `Write` message from `R_OPERATION_CTRL`, honoring the previous contract, but will it also emit a volley of `Read` messages, one for each register in the device.

 Some Harp Messages are shown below to demonstrate the typical usage of the protocol between a device and a controller.
 Note that timestamp information is usually omitted in messages sent from the controller to the device, since actions are expected to run as soon as possible.